Four soybean-production practices to help keep diseases from spreading

 Until recently, researchers have not considered fungicide-resistant plant pathogens to be a major issue in corn and soybean production.
 That’s because most farmers do not treat their corn and soybean acreage with a fungicide, and those who do make just one application.
 However, with one fungicide-resistant pathogen already developed, and more perhaps on the way, a plant pathologist encourages farmers to start thinking about new ways of managing these yield robbers.

 University of Illinois Plant Pathology Professor Carl Bradley says Cercospora sojina, the pathogen that causes frogeye leaf spot in soybeans (pictured above), has developed resistance to one set of fungicides.
-In a new Focus on Soybean presentation on the principles of fungicide resistance in soybeans and corn, Bradley says continued use of fungicides could lead to other diseases developing resistance.
+Bradley says continued use of fungicides could lead to other diseases developing resistance.

 Resistance happens naturally.
 Every time a farmer treats a field with a fungicide, that treatment kills sensitive individuals, but resistant pathogens remain and reproduce.
 The scenario repeats over time until resistant pathogens are the norm rather than the exception.